Nadi-System/nadi-system/paper.md

 ---

 # Summary
-We present Network Analysis and Data Integration (NADI) System, a developing software framework designed to facilitate river data analysis.
-NADI comes with a Domain Specific Programming Language (DSL) that has an intuitive syntax for network metadata analysis as well as a generalized plugin system to run user-defined functions on each node or the whole network.
+We present the Network Analysis and Data Integration (NADI) System, a developing software framework designed to facilitate river data analysis.
+NADI System comes with a Domain Specific Programming Language (DSL) that has an intuitive syntax for network metadata analysis as well as a plugin system to run user-defined functions on each node or the whole network.
 Plugins provide seamless integration with other softwares and programming languages.

-NADI can be used from Command Line Interface (CLI), Graphical User Interface (GUI) using the NADI Integrated Development Environment (IDE), as a Rust library, or as a Python library allowing users to write their own plugins or programs.
+NADI can be used from the Command Line Interface (CLI), Graphical User Interface (GUI) using the NADI Integrated Development Environment (IDE), as a Rust library, or as a Python library, allowing users to write their own plugins or programs.

 # Statement of need
-Hydrological analysis sometimes consists of data that are related to points in the river, and frequently with higher correlation or other relationship between upstream/downstream points.
+Hydrological analysis sometimes consists of data that is related to points in the river, and frequently with higher correlation or other relationship between upstream/downstream points.
 As many analysis starts with building and using that relationship for finding